 2. Psychological Interview

-- Asks about various aspects of your life including your educational and employment histories, family circumstances, social and sporting activities, and interest in joining the Army
+- Asks about various aspects of your life including your educational and employment histories, family circumstances, social and sporting activities, and interest in joining the ADF

 - Determines how you are likely to cope living within a military environment

-- Checks whether your values and life outlook are compatible with the Army
+- Checks whether your values and life outlook are compatible with the ADF

 - Assesses whether you will be effective in your chosen role

-- Provides an opportunity for you to articulate why you want to join the Army and demonstrate what you know about the job or jobs you have applied for
+- Provides an opportunity for you to articulate why you want to join the ADF and demonstrate what you know about the job or jobs you have applied for

-- Assesses your suitability for the position(s) applied for and your ability to withstand the demanding requirements of Army service
+- Assesses your suitability for the position(s) applied for and your ability to withstand the demanding requirements of ADF service

 Preparing for interviews

-The Assessment Session is much like any other job interview:
+The ADF Assessment Session is much like any other job interview:

 - Present yourself well and dress appropriately